Damart's Privacy Policy

 • Companies we work closely with like delivery companies.

-• Our UK sister brands, Afibel and Coopers of Stortford and Sedagyl, who might get in touch about their products.
+• Our UK sister brand Coopers of Stortford, who might get in touch about their products.

 • Research companies who’ll directly ask for your opinions on our products and services.

-• Members of the data sharing alliances that we work with, like Epsilon Abacus Alliance and Transactis 2017 Limited, who might post information about products or services you may be interested in.
+• Members of the data sharing alliances that we work with, like Epsilon Abacus Alliance, who may post information about products or services you may be interested in.

 • Companies who provide services to us and other retailers by posting banner ads and other advertising on our website and other websites you might visit which (once you’ve consented to the use of cookies by that website) will be tailored to your interests and preferences.